devel0x/electronero/README.md

 ### Future Token Improvements
 Tokens can now be burned or minted as needed.
 Future updates may extend the token system with additional governance features.

+## Daemon Height Utility

+A new helper script `modules/python/check_height.py` queries a running daemon and prints the current block height.
+This simple command is useful for monitoring or integration with other tools that need to verify a node is synchronized.

+### Planned Upgrade

+The script currently reports only the block height.
+Future versions may return a full status report including peer information and network hashrate.